bescott9944/SpectrWm-Binary-Build/README.md

     /___/ .__/\__/\__/\__/_/  |__,__/_/_/_/
         /_/

+#
 # Overview:
 This SpectrWm Manual Binary Build / Manual Install was created so Future Updates of the binary can be easily implement and with the use of symlinks, and without the use of yours Disro's Repo's.
 All you have to do is build the new binary file and place it in ~/bin (In My Build)...

-### This project is for / tested for Linux Mint 20.
+### This project is for AN tested on Linux Mint 20.
 While it may work on other Distros this has NOT BEEN TESTED with Other Distros... ###

+#Known Issues:
 ### I have had the "Make" Fail 2 times.
-When this happens Spectrwm will not load.
+When or IF this happens, Spectrwm will not load.
+To check this, go to your ~/bin folder in a or open a terminal in that folder and type specrtwm on the command line (CLI) you should get a output that states you have spectrwm 3.4.1 and another WM is running.
+If you do not get this output then the build had Failed...
 Just "Make it again, copy it to your ~/bin folder and chmod +x the file and it should now load.
 No guarantee this will work... ###

 # Inspiration:
 This project was the result of a video that The Linux Dabbler produced on 6/29/2020, the video.(https://www.youtube.com/watch?v=tYC7qxnjka4}